Randy0601/Soccer-Analysis/README.md

 ## Background
-    The inspiration for this visualization tools is based on fantasy sports leagues where the ability to ascertain and analyze the abilities of indivual players is critical in choosing players during the draft rounds.
-This visualization tool enables the objective comparison of player abilities thus promoting strategic and tactical choices of players during each draft round.
+    The inspiration for this visualization tool is based on fantasy sports leagues where the ability to ascertain and analyze the abilities of indivual players is critical in choosing players during the draft rounds.
+This visualization tool enables the objective comparison of players thus promoting strategic and tactical choices of players during each draft round.